 The next stage is the Level 6 Professional Higher Diploma in Law and Practice, a degree level course where you will study a total of 6 subjects.
 This includes one legal practice module and compulsory professional skills modules.

 After completing the Level 6 qualification, you will need to complete a 3-year period of employment to fully qualify as a CILEx member.
 During employment, you will be trained by either a senior Solicitor, Barrister, Legal Executive or licensed Conveyancer.

 This 3-year period can be carried out before or during your studies, as long as the final year is completed after the Level 6 qualification.

 If you have a law degree or have completed a law conversion course such as the Graduate Diploma in Law (GDL), then you can take the CILEx Graduate Fast Track Diploma.
 This features two modules from the Level 6 Diploma as well as the client care skills module.

 This typically takes around nine months to one year of part time study, after which you will become a fully qualified Chartered Legal Executive.

 Do you need any experience to become a Legal Executive?

-Gaining experience in the legal sector is recommended for a trainee Legal Executive as it will increase your chances of finding employment post-qualification.
-Any experience you can gain before or during the CILEx, such as a short-term placement or working as a caseworker / paralegal will be useful.
+Gaining experience in the legal sector is recommended for a trainee Chartered Legal Executive as it will increase your chances of finding employment post-qualification.
+Any experience you can gain before or during the CILEx, such as a short-term placement or working as a Paralegal, will be useful.